ddukhan/tailscale-test/K8s_Ingress/Readme.md

-# 🚀 Tailscale Subnet Routing
+# 🚀 Tailscale Cluster Ingress

 ## 🌟 Overview

-> **This is my favorite part of this entire effort.
-The 10.x/8 network within GCP K8s is exceedingly
-> hidden.
-Google wants you to reference it through the public IP NAT and across Load Balancers.
-Until testing
-> is complete, this wastes resources, time, and money.
-Attach a ___Tailscale K8s Operator___ and expose the
-> Subnet and http/https/ping to your heart's content.**
+> **This feature, I am not sure I understand.
+If you expose the subnet, you expose the cluster ingress.
+Perhaps this is when you dont want to expose the subnet.
+I enabled the feature, and Kubectl says it is on and functioning, but I am not certain how to test it vs. subnet routing.**

 - **YAML Script** – Kubectl apply the yaml
-- **Console** – Approve the subnet.
-- **Ping Like You Didnt Care** - CLI `ping`

 Setup:
 - ✅ **Instantiate Yaml**